 4. Life-Changing Impact

 When you use the phrase “life changing impact” you are implying that there will be a permanent and personalized benefit to the individual.
 It is imperative that when you use this phrase you immediately demonstrate the extraordinary value of your service, product or idea and contextualize it as a personal benefit that will enhance a person’s quality of life.
-In a La Francophonie Conference on Education, Michaelle Jean, The Secretary General of La Francophonie and former Governor General of Canada, said, “Education can have a life-changing impact on students.”
+In a La Francophonie Conference on Education, Michaelle Jean, The Secretary General of La Francophonie and former Governor General of Canada, said, “Education can have a life-changing impact on students.”5.
+A Forensic Approach

 This phrase has been popularized by the hit TV series CSI.
 It is used to demonstrate the seriousness and strategic importance of your proposed approach.
 The power of this phrase is that indicates a more detailed, precise and clinical process of doing things that guarantees reliable, dependable and predictable outcomes.